 The Jolly Avenue Garden offers six agriculture and nutrition programs to refugees ranging in age from infants to the elderly.
-Join us for the monthly volunteer day and help our high school employees with various garden tasks.
-(2nd Saturdays from 10:00am-12:00pm.)
-Assist our gardeners with conversational English.
-(Times & days are flexible.)
+Join us for the monthly volunteer day and help our high school employees with various garden tasks (Saturdays, dates vary).
+Assist our gardeners with conversational English (M-W/F 1-5pm, scheduled in advance).
 Get to know the precious children at the garden by helping our staff with the Peace Growers (garden club) program.
 (June-July, Wednesdays 10:30am-12:00pm and 1:00-3:00pm; Fridays 10:30am-12:00pm.)
 Have any specialized skills (i.e., nutrition, education, curriculum development, construction, plumbing, electrical)?
 Volunteer with our program director and garden site manager to help with special projects.
 (Times flexible based on volunteer’s availability.)

 While mothers are in English classes, children ages 0-4 take part in our Early Childhood Development center.
 Engage some precious little ones and help them learn English in the process!
 Experienced ESOL assistants can volunteer in adult classrooms.
-We also have opportunities to engage families in their homes through RFL@Home, help with student support, and assist with administration.
 Join our Refugee Family Literacy Program to make a difference in the lives of children and their families.
 (Monday-Thursday mornings, 8:45am-12:30pm.
 Weekly commitment for one semester or various days/times.)